Frequently asked questions for the Honors Program.

 - Are UF Innovation Academy students eligible to participate in the Honors Program?

 Yes.
-Students who have been admitted to the Innovation Academy may apply to the Honors Program during our regular or lateral application period.
-Please note that there are no Honors courses during summer sessions, so IA students will need to be conscientious and creative about meeting the Honors program requirements.
+Please note that there are very few Honors courses during summer sessions, so IA students will need to be conscientious and creative about meeting the Honors Program requirements.

 - Are PaCE or UFOnline students eligible for admission into the Honors Program?